anutosh097/ginit-CLI/README.md

 # ginit-CLI

-***A git cli(command line interface) for automating initialising, committing and pushing a local repository and also creating a remote repository from CLI, created using node js, to eliminate repeatativeness***
+***A git cli(command line interface) for automating initialising, committing and pushing a local repository and also creating a remote repository from CLI, created using node js, to eliminate repeatativeness.
+Will be authenticating the user with github api***

 # Screenshots of the progress(Time lapse)